newrelic-experimental/newrelic-agent-operator/README.md

 <strong>newrelic-agent-operator</strong> is an implementation of a Kubernetes [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator), that manages auto-instrumentation of the workloads using New Relic APM agents.

 ## Description
-If you are looking for configuring New Relic APM agents in your Kubernetes cluster, then you are on right page.
-This will guide you to configure APM agent in seamless manner.
-The idea behind <strong>newrelic-agent-operator</strong> is to provide simple and efficient installation to the users.
-It uses Kubernetes operator to create and configure custom resource called <strong>instrumentation</strong>.
-This custom resource provides higher-level abstraction for language specific agent configuration in the Kubernetes cluster.
-Also, underlying <strong>newrelic-agent-operator</strong> leverages Init containers to execute the required one-time agent setup,  enabling seamless auto-instrumentation functionality.
+If you are looking for an automated way to enable New Relic APM agents for applications running in your Kubernetes cluster, then you are in the right place.
+This will guide you in configuring APM agents in seamless manner.
+The idea behind the <strong>newrelic-agent-operator</strong> is to provide simple and efficient installation to the users.
+It uses a Kubernetes operator to create and configure a custom resource called <strong>Instrumentation</strong>.
+This custom resource provides higher-level abstraction for language specific agent configuration(s) in the Kubernetes cluster.
+Also, the underlying <strong>newrelic-agent-operator</strong> leverages Init containers to execute the required one-time agent setup, enabling seamless auto-instrumentation functionality.

+## Pre-requisites

+- [Cert Manager](https://cert-manager.io/docs/installation/) will need to be installed in your cluster

 ## Installation
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) or [Minikube](https://minikube.sigs.k8s.io/docs/start/) to get a local cluster for testing, or run against a remote cluster.